 One of the most common phrases said at the dinner table, whether at home or at a restaurant is ‘How is the food?’.
 If someone takes a bite of something that you are both eating and they love the food, it makes us even more attracted to our own food before we have tried it ourselves.

 We want to use this to our advantage when dealing with someone who is struggling to eat.
-It does not have to be a long discussion about the food, but a simple ‘Wow this food is fantastic’ or ‘Yum, this is so delicious’ can really spark an interest in the other person and encourage them to try their food.
+It does not have to be a long discussion about the food, but a simple ‘Wow this food is fantastic’ can spark an interest in the other person and encourage them to try their food.
 Try this the next time you sit down together, make sure you are still taking the lead by eating first and giving that positive comment right away.

 7. Stop talking

 People living with Alzheimer’s and dementia are easily distracted and can get confused if you try to get them to multitask.
 We want to make the job of eating their food to be as simple as possible and for them to feel comfortable and relaxed while doing so.
-We suggest that you stop talking to the person while you are eating with them, small comments about the food are beneficial but not too much!
+Stop talking to the person while you are eating with them, small comments about the food are beneficial but not too much.
 Make sure that they can focus on the task at hand, one thing at a time.

 8. Eat small all day long